Hungarian Astronautical Society: History

-The camp was founded by Aunt Magdi, the "Space Granny" in 1994.
+The camp was founded by Aunt Magdi, the "Space Granny", in 1994.
 Her intent was to introduce space research and astronautics to the youth.
 That time the program of the camp consisted mostly of lectures presented by the best-known Hungarian scientists in the field.
 Later the camp had a younger leadership, leading to a shift to more active and creative programs.
 From 2010 the duration of the camp is one week, from Sunday to Saturday.

 The participants are students between the age of 13 and 18, all interested in sciences and space topics.
 We are proud of the fact that the ratio of the girls among the participants is approaching 50%.
 About quarter of the students return next year and every fifth student becomes a regular camper.
-Some acknowledged space researchers started their "space career" in the Space Camp, like two of the Secretary Generals and several Members of Board.
+Some acknowledged space researchers started their "space career" in the Space Camp, like two of the secretaries general and several Members of Board.